doomcoorp/ftc-24112-code/.github/CONTRIBUTING.md

 - Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
 Explain which behavior you expected to see instead and why.
 If applicable, include screenshots which show you following the described steps and clearly demonstrate the problem.

 - If you're reporting that the RobotController crashed, include the logfile with a stack trace of the crash.
-[Example of good bug report with stack trace](https://github.com/ftctechnh/ftc_app/issues/224)
+[Example of good bug report with stack trace](https:

 - If the problem wasn't triggered by a specific action, describe what you were doing before the problem happened and share more information using the guidelines below.